Loading...

 Model availability

-The inference_geo parameter is supported on Claude Opus 4.6 and all subsequent models.
-Older models released before Opus 4.6 do not support the parameter.
-Requests with inference_geo on legacy models return a 400 error.
+The inference_geo parameter is supported on Claude Opus 4.6, Claude Sonnet 4.6, and later models.
+Requests with inference_geo on Claude Opus 4.5, Claude Sonnet 4.5, Claude Haiku 4.5, or earlier models return a 400 error.

-The inference_geo parameter is only available on the Claude API (1P).
-On third-party platforms (AWS Bedrock, Google Vertex AI), the inference region is determined by the endpoint URL or inference profile, so inference_geo is not applicable.
-The inference_geo parameter is also not available via the OpenAI SDK compatibility endpoint.
+The inference_geo parameter is available on the Claude API (first-party) and Claude Platform on AWS.
+On Amazon Bedrock, Vertex AI, and Microsoft Foundry, the inference region is determined by the endpoint URL or inference profile, so inference_geo is not applicable.
+The inference_geo parameter is also not available through the OpenAI SDK compatibility endpoint.

 Workspace-level restrictions